Kibo00/Hackfinity-writeups/avengers.md

 ## 🌐 Step 2 – Exploring the Web Server

-Open port 80 hosts a web server.
+We found open port 80 hosts a web server.
 Visiting it shows a **"Site under maintenance"** message.
 This usually means there might be hidden directories.

 ---